syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Download-and-Installation.md

 ## Install through the Visual Studio Manage Extensions

-The steps below assist you to how to install the Syncfusion Xamarin extensions from Visual Studio **Manage Extensions**.
+The steps below assist you to how to install the Syncfusion® Xamarin extensions from Visual Studio **Manage Extensions**.

 1. Open the Visual Studio.
 2. Navigate to **Extension -> Manage Extensions** and open the Manage Extensions.